spacecookie-is-taken/StriveFrameViewer/README.md

 ![image info](./docs/readme_banner.png)

 ## Installation
 Download the ue4ss and Frame Viewer zip files from releases, and extract the contents into the win64 directory of GGST.

 e.g. ```C:\Program Files (x86)\Steam\steamapps\common\GUILTY GEAR STRIVE\RED\Binaries\Win64```

+This does not require any pak mods installed via unverum.

 ## The view explained
 Two bars along the bottom of the screen display a series of frames.
 The top bar corresponds to player one, the bottom bar to player two.
 The color of these frames indicates different states that the respective player is in.
 - <span style="color:gray">Gray</span>: the player is idle
-- <span style="color:blue">Blue</span>: the player is stunned
+- <span style="color:blue">Blue</span>: the player is block stunned
+- <span style="color:green">Green</span>: the player is hit stunned
 - <span style="color:yellow">Yellow</span>: the player is in an animation
 - <span style="color:red">Red</span>: the player has active hurtboxes
 - <span style="color:orange">Orange</span>: the player is in a recovery animation